joldenb/wdi-orientation/README.md

 ### Checks for Understanding (CFUs)

-### Fist-to-Five
+#### Fist-to-Five

-One of the things you'll notice about the trainings is that we'll chop them up and ask you individual questions, and make sure everyone is keeping up.
+One of the things you'll notice about the classes is that we'll chop them up and ask you individual questions, and make sure everyone is keeping up.
 We'll be using several techniques and tools to look at how the whole class is doing and one of those techniques is called the **Fist-to-Five**.
 Everyone holds up between 0 and 5 fingers depending on how they feel.
 We'll typically use **Fist-to-Five** in two cases: to check on how you understand some piece of content or to check on agreement.

 Value | Learning  					 | Agreement
 ----- | -----------------------------| -----
-0     | Did I walk into wrong class? | I am offended by this 1     | I need help                             | I have strong reservations 2     | I think I need some help                             | I have a few reservations 3     | I understand  	 | I'm OK with this
+0     | Did I walk into the wrong class? | I am offended by this 1     | I need help                             | I have strong reservations 2     | I think I need some help                             | I have a few reservations 3     | I understand  	 | I'm OK with this